Svajunas900/FastAPI_Stocks/README.md

-##Description
+## Description
-This is a simple example of FastAPI framework with authentication and asyncio library making requests to get stock data simultaneously
+This is a simple example of FastAPI framework with authentication and asyncio library making requests to get stock data simultaneously <br/>

 ## HOW TO SECTION: